MileHacker Logo

 Physical Backups

-Carry a small external hard drive or USB drive for an additional layer of data protection, especially for photos and videos.
+Carry a small external hard drive or USB drive for an additional layer of data protection, especially for photographs and video clips.

 Offline Access

-Download maps and important documents for offline access on your phone, in case internet access is limited.
+Download maps and important documents for offline access on your phone, in case internet service is limited.

 Health & Wellness Items